Creveoolus/airgap-vault/README.md

 > Self custody made simple and secure.
 Protect your crypto and store your private keys offline.

-[AirGap](https://airgap.it) is a crypto wallet system that lets you secure cypto assets with one secret on an offline device.
+[AirGap](https://airgap.it) is a crypto wallet system that lets you secure crypto assets with one secret on an offline device.
 The AirGap Vault application is installed on a dedicated device that has no connection to any network, thus it is air gapped.
 The [AirGap Wallet](https://github.com/airgap-it/airgap-wallet) is installed on your everyday smartphone.

 ## Description